095056/Luis/Mirrors.md

 ## Mirrors by [Xeffyr](https://github.com/xeffyr)

-Synchronized manually.
 Only for installations running Android 7.0 and higher.

-Repositories are hosted on IPFS and backed by one or more nodes.
-Download speed may not be fast, do not expect more than 1-4 megabytes (up to 32 megabits) per second.
+Backed by IPFS.
+Synchronized with external repositories once per day.
+During 00:00 - 11:00 period, the main node is down and only cached content is being served.
+Do not sync with my repos at this time.

 You may use own IPFS gateway instead of `https://ipfs.io`, if you want better speed and to help Termux with hosting.
 Termux already has `ipfs` package.